Pierre Brossolette: Resistance activities

-When World War II broke out, he joined the army as a lieutenant of the 5th régiment d'infanterie; before the fall of France, he reached the rank of captain receiving two citations for the French War Cross for having retreated his battalion in an orderly way.
+When World War II broke out, he joined the army as a lieutenant of the 5th régiment d'infanterie.
+Before the fall of France, he reached the rank of captain, receiving two citations for the French War Cross for having retreated his battalion in an orderly way.
 After the Armistice, when the Vichy regime forbade him to teach, Brossolette and his wife took over a bookstore specialised in Russian literature at the Rue de la Pompe near Lycée Janson-de-Sailly, where he had attended high school.
-The bookstore became an intelligence hub of Parisian resistance where documents, such as Renault factory plans used for its bombing, were exchanged unnoticed, thanks to the extensive library available underground.
+The bookstore became an intelligence hub of Parisian resistance, where documents, such as Renault factory plans used for its bombing, were exchanged unnoticed, thanks to the extensive library available underground.

-He was a popular voice on the radio before the war and his chronicles on Hitler's rise led to being blacklisted early in the 1930s by the Nazis.
+He was a popular voice on the radio before the war, and his chronicles on Hitler's rise led to being blacklisted early in the 1930s by the Nazis.
 It did not take long before he was approached by his friend Agnès Humbert and introduced to Jean Cassou and the Groupe du musée de l'Homme, the very first resistance network.
-He just had time to produce the last issue of the newsletter Résistance before narrowly escaping its dismantlement.
+He was just in time to produce the last issue of the newsletter Résistance before narrowly escaping its dismantlement.